-Culinary School Lesson: Season Your Soup Like You Mean It
+Culinary School Lesson: Season Soup Like A Pro

 In my “What I Learned in Culinary School” series, I’ll be sharing tips and tricks that I learned from two years of working with some of the country’s best chefs.
 This will include big things like learning to work efficiently, and small things like how to cook bacon perfectly.
 All of them will be applicable to your home kitchen, making you a faster, better, and more confident cook.

 In one of the final classes of my culinary school curriculum, we learned how to work the various stations in our student-run kitchen.
 Groups of three students would take their turns on the sauté, grill, and salad stations.

 But one station was tucked away in the corner, with little contact to the outside world.
 The Soup Station.
 While other groups scurried to prep the 15 – 20 items needed for that day’s dish, this station had only one task: make a great pot of soup.
 Why did it take four hours for three students to make one pot of soup?
 Because it wasn’t about the soup.
 It was about the seasoning.

 There’s a myth that the reason restaurant food tastes so good is because it’s so well salted.
 But there are many ways to season food other than just with salt.
 In fact, my chef instructors taught us that salt isn’t always the first thing to reach for.
 That’s great news for anyone looking for a way to make healthy dishes taste great without going overboard on sodium.
 Since hearty soups make for great food resolution eating, I thought I’d share these tips.

 Let’s get started.
 Taste your almost-finished dish.
 Is it perfect?
 If so, you really lucked out.
 That never happens for me.